controverses/science-and-society/index.md

 # science and society |

-welcome to this website dedicated to your 2023 *science and society* winter school that will take place from monday january 16 to thursday january 19; you will find here all the resources
+welcome to this website dedicated to your 2023 *science and society* winter school resources

 ## syllabus |